UniversalDependencies/UD_Romanian-Nonstandard/README.md

 Folklore from the Codri parts, Academy of Sciences of the Republic of Moldova, 1962

 Romanian folk ballads.
 I Anthology by Al. Amzulescu.
 Bucharest, Publishing House for Literature, 1964;

+Caragea Voievod's Law, printed at the typography from Cismeaua Rosie, Bucharest, 1818;

 # References